Arnie09/MovieInfoIMDB/README.md

 # MovieInfoIMDB
-App to scrape IMDB to get info on movies and tv shows App in development
+App to scrape IMDB to get info on movies and tv shows.
+App in development.
-You may encounter bugs
+You may encounter bugs.
-Jsoup has been used for webscrapping
+Jsoup has been used for webscrapping.
+User authentication via firebase.